-Noted.
+=> Noted.

 R2-154684 Offloading for NAICS Ericsson LM discussion

 QC: Fine with Proposal 1.

 QC: On proposal 2, there is an alternative to use the legacy mechanism, where NW can change CIO via Measurement Control message after the Offload.

 Ericsson: With legacy mechanism there will be extra signalling compared to applying the offset to suppress the 1D on second best cell.
 There may also be an impact on accuracy.